-PLEASE NOTE: The following documents are position statements developed by NFPA representatives and voted on by the membership.
+PLEASE NOTE: The following documents are position statements developed by the National Foster Parent Association representatives and voted on by the Board of Directors.
 The documents are listed in chronological order, beginning with the most recent.

 Whereas foster parent's information contained within any state agency is personal and private and whereas such information should remain confidential from all persons except those persons authorized to obtain such information.